Adiós amigos...Close to 700 sick, jobless migrants return to Venezuela - Trinidad and Tobago Newsday

 "We are proud and calm because there was great help from everyone, both the Trinidadian authorities, as well as the passengers and the work team of the embassy."

-Perez said he still does not know if there will be a next repatriation trip.
+Perez said he does not know yet if there will be another repatriation trip.

-"Everything will depend on the requests of the same Venezuelans who are in TT."
+"Everything will depend on the requests of the Venezuelans who are in TT."

 Comments